 - Encourage students to become independent thinkers who will contribute inventively and critically to their culture through the making of art.

 The AP Studio Art course addresses three major concerns that are a constant in the teaching of art.
-(1) a sense of quality in a student’s work; (2) the student’s concentration on a particular visual interest or problem; and (3) the student’s need for breadth of experience in formal, technical, and expressive means of art.
-AP work should reflect these three areas of concern: quality, concentration, and breadth
+(1) a sense of quality in a student’s work; (2) the student’s concentration on a particular visual interest or problem; and (3) the student’s need for of experience in formal, technical, and expressive means of art.
+AP work should reflect these two areas of concern: quality and concentration

 Section I: Quality

 5 artworks that demonstrate mastery design in concept, composition, and execution

 A body of work investigating a strong underlying visual and/or conceptual idea

 Concentration section includes spaces for a written commentary, which must accompany the work in this section, describing what the concentration is and how it evolved.
 Students are asked to respond to the following questions:

 - What is the central idea of your concentration?